 Before you nod your head and give me a hearty “amen” or curse me and trash me in the comments, let me add one last thought: we’ve all been in the “mental shoes” of that poor person.
 At one time or another, we’ve all said how unfair something is and complained about not getting our way.
 But as the old adage goes, you may not have a lot of control over what happens to you, but you do have a lot of control over how you respond.
 I’ve read several books that discuss this idea and all of them come to the same conclusion.
 If you want to be rich, act like a rich person.
 If you want to be (stay) poor, act like a poor person.

 Note: Like the post I wrote last week, this was as much for me as it is you.
-As we’re remodeling our house I’m seeing things I want – a woodworking shop, a new heat pump, someone to do all the painting for me.
+As we’re remodeling our house, with the help of services such as Chicago home remodeling, I’m seeing things I want – a woodworking shop, a new heat pump, someone to do all the painting for me.
 I could easily accomplish all of those things in the next week or two, financing every penny of it.
 Instead, we’re doing manual labor when it is 87 degrees in the house.
 I’m trying to find a place to put the tools I’ve been blessed to accumulate over the years.
 We’re saving for a new heat pump, hopefully to be installed in September or October, about the time we won’t need A/C anymore!
 But as each bead of sweat drips off my forehead or as I start to whine about not having my table saw at my immediate disposal, I remember that’s how a poor person would think.
 I want to be rich – how about you?